johns996/NMU-Responsive/HowToUse.md

 This *template* is  just a boilerplate file to be used on pages and forms that can't be integrated in NMU's Drupal system.
 It is designed to emulate the NMU-Responsive theme output so the markup may be a bit bloated in places but this is done to ensure that one set of styles can be used for the NMU site and any pages using this template.

 It is **strongly** recommended that edits are only applied to the following regions:
--page title
++ page title
---use this region to identify your pages in bookmarks and search engines.
+	>use this region to identify your pages in bookmarks and search engines.
---it should always follow the format: Page Name | Northern Michigan University --or using the a department's name: Page Name | NMU Administrative Information Technology
+	>it should always follow the format: Page Name | Northern Michigan University
+	>or using the a department's name: Page Name | NMU Administrative Information Technology

--page branding
++ page branding
---use this region to identify the department associated with the content --this region will also contain links back to the department's homepage and the university's homepage --use the class **main_title** for the main page title --use the class **sub_titles** for the department homepage link and the NMU link --these classes are read by the page's javascript and used in the mobile layout
++ + use this region to identify the department associated with the content ++ this region will also contain links back to the department's homepage and the university's homepage ++ use the class **main_title** for the main page title ++ use the class **sub_titles** for the department homepage link and the NMU link ++ these classes are read by the page's javascript and used in the mobile layout
----there should only be one main title on any page
++++there should only be one main title on any page
----only the first sub title element will be read and stored for the mobile home link
++++only the first sub title element will be read and stored for the mobile home link

--top navigation
++ top navigation
---use this region to provide top level navigation for the page.
+++ use this region to provide top level navigation for the page.
---no classes are needed for this region.  simply put everything in an unsorted list.
+++ no classes are needed for this region.  simply put everything in an unsorted list.
---this navigation should reflect the associated department's top navigation --navigation snippets for commonly used departments are stored in the **top_navigation** folder --when creating custom navigation sets, the navigation should only take up a single line on the desktop-narrow view (960 px wide).
+++ this navigation should reflect the associated department's top navigation ++ navigation snippets for commonly used departments are stored in the **top_navigation** folder ++ when creating custom navigation sets, the navigation should only take up a single line on the desktop-narrow view (960 px wide).
 This is the layout that is one smaller than the widest layout.

--page content
++ page content
---use this region for the main page content.
+++ use this region for the main page content.
---use the guidelines below for formatting content for this region.
+++ use the guidelines below for formatting content for this region.

 Page Content Formatting Guidelines